doyouknowthis/terraform-aws-cert-study-material/terraform/day-4/_03_backends.md

 }
 ```

-An alternative and more recommended way is to use specific "data" sources
+An alternative, **and a more recommended way**, is to use specific "data" sources

 ```hcl
 data "aws_s3_bucket" "my_bucket" {